 How can a CSR programme benefit your company?

 CSR isn’t just about doing your part for the planet and society.
 Issuing a corporate social responsibility statement and putting it into action can greatly benefit your company.
 More and more consumers are willing to pay extra for sustainable products or buy from companies that are socially and environmentally conscious.
-An effective corporate social responsibility programme will, therefore, boost customer loyalty and elevate company image.
+An effective corporate social responsibility programme will, therefore, boost customer loyalty and elevate company image with the use of Branded Metal Water Bottles.

 Likewise, most people prefer to work for a company whose values are in line with their own.
 This is especially true for millennials who, according to surveys, want to work for purpose-driven employers and will consider a company's values before accepting a job offer.